mciantyre/python-config-rs/README.md

 significantly less testing.

-Based on this library, we also provide a reimplementation of `python-config`.
-Our automated tests show equivalence between our implementation and the normal `python-config` script.
+Based on this library, we also provide a reimplementation of `python3-config`.
+Our automated tests show equivalence between our implementation and the normal `python3-config` script.
 The binary is Python 3 only.

 ## License